sonic-net/SONiC/doc/voq/voq_hld.md

 9. Automatic determination of Switch_Id for each asic (optional).

 ## 1.2 Platform requirements
 Every ASIC in the system needs be assigned a unique Switch_ID.
 Each ASIC consumes as many consecutive switch_id values as it has cores.
 So the next valid switch_id assignment should skip ahead by a number equal to the number of cores in the asic.
 This can be done via an additional configuration attribute.
 Another option is atuomatic determination of sWwitch_ID.
 Vendor supplied platform specific components are aware of details (line card number, asic number with in the line card, number of cores for the asic etc...) which allow them to automatically calculate the Switch_ID for each asic.
-For this reason it is proposed the PMON could populate the Switch_ID for an asic into the APPL_DB.
+For this reason it is proposed that the PMON could populate the Switch_ID for an asic into the APPL_DB.

 ## 1.3 Configuration requirements
 Phase-1 of the Distributed VOQ System should support static configuration of the following